immunefi-team/Bounty_Boosts/Puffer Finance/28645 - [SC - Insight] Attacker Prevents All Users From Withdrawing Fu....md

 # Attacker Prevents All Users From Withdrawing Funds by Exploiting The Daily Withdrawal Limit

-Submitted on Thu Feb 22 2024 16:35:17 GMT-0400 (Atlantic Standard Time) by @misuz for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 22nd 2024 at 22:35:17 UTC by @misuz for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28645